-Clarke has also directed many projects that apply advanced telecommunications to healthcare, including: the design and evaluation of multimedia kiosks to aid cancer patients and their families, as they cope with illness and treatment side effects (funded by the IBM Corp.); and experiments with videoconferencing support groups among illness survivors (various foundations and corporate sponsors).
-He has published more than 40 articles in professional journals and has edited works such as The Computer Culture (Lexington, 1984), New Models for Communication Research (SAGE, 1973), and seven volumes of the Annual Reviews of Communication Research (SAGE).
-Clarke and Evans also published Covering Campaigns: Journalism in Congressional Elections (Stanford University Press, 1983), reporting a nationwide survey of newspapers, journalists, and voters and how the public becomes informed about contenders for seats in the U.S. House of Representatives.
+Clarke has also directed other projects that apply advanced telecommunications to healthcare, including: the design and evaluation of multimedia kiosks to aid cancer patients and their families, as they cope with illness and treatment side effects (funded by the IBM Corp.); and experiments with videoconferencing support groups among illness survivors (supported by various foundations and corporate sponsors).

-In addition to his research and work in social action, Clarke has chaired or served as dean of four academic programs in communication at three universities: the School of Communications (University of Washington); the Department of Journalism and, later, the Department of Communication (University of Michigan); and the Annenberg School for Communication & Journalism (University of Southern California).
-He currently chairs USC's Committee on Appointments, Promotions, and Tenure.
-Clarke serves on boards or advisory bodies for several public interest groups--including the Council on Technology and the Individual, and the Corporate Design Foundation--and on programmatic and scientific review panels, such as the Congressionally Directed Medical Research Programs undertaken within the Department of Defense.
+In addition to his research and social action, Clarke has chaired or served as dean of four academic programs in communication at three universities: the School of Communications (University of Washington); the Department of Journalism and, later, the Department of Communication (University of Michigan); and the Annenberg School for Communication (University of Southern California).
+He has also chaired USC’s Committee on Appointments, Promotions, and Tenure, and been a member of scientific review panels, including the Congressionally Directed Medical Research Programs undertaken within the Department.

 Applied Research Award for a Body of Work, International Communication Association (2018).